Lochia After Birth: Complete 2026 Color Stages Guide

 Large clots during lochia can be a warning sign, especially if they’re larger than a golf ball or keep getting bigger.

-In lochia rubra, small clots can occur, but persistent large clots are red flags.
-You should watch postpartum bleeding closely and track the size and frequency of clots.
+In lochia rubra, small clots can occur.
+Persistent large clots are red flags.
+Watch postpartum bleeding closely and track the size and frequency of clots.

-If you’re soaking through a pad in less than an hour, you may be losing excessive blood and need urgent care.
+If you’re soaking through a pad in less than an hour, you may be losing too much blood and need urgent care.
 Contact your healthcare provider right away, because these findings can signal complications such as retained placenta or infection.

 A foul-smelling discharge with large clots also raises concern for infection.
-Monitoring your bleeding patterns helps you recognize abnormal changes early.
+Monitoring your bleeding patterns helps you spot abnormal changes early.

 Trust your body, seek care promptly, and don’t wait if warning signs escalate.